epolanco97/sussy/README.md

 # Sussy

-Sussy is a Visual Studio Code tool that simplifies the creation of directory structures based on Clean Architecture principles for Dart and other languages like C#.
+Effortlessly create directory structures based on Clean Architecture principles for Dart, and soon compatible with C#.
+Streamline your project organization with automatic directory setup tailored for scalable and maintainable codebases.

 ## Features